 Do protein bars actually help increase muscle mass?

-During this metabolic window of opportunity, proteins are broken down into amino acids, which reach the tissue to stop the muscle degradation that is initiated by physical exertion.
-They are also used to repair damaged muscle fibres and synthesize new muscle protein.
-As a result, muscle hypertrophy occurs.
+During this metabolic window, the proteins in the bars are broken down into amino acids, which go to the muscle tissue to halt the muscle degradation started by physical exertion.
+During this time, these amino acids are also used to heal and regenerate damaged muscle fibers by synthesising new muscle proteins.
+This is when muscle growth happens.

 - Individuals who want healthy and nutritious snacks on the go: Protein bars can be stored at room temperature and taken anywhere.
-That’s why they’re an excellent way to always have a healthy snack on hand.
+For this reason, they have become popular healthy snacks that can be kept on hand.

 Why are protein bars recommended for weight loss?

-What is the recommended daily ration for protein bars?
+What is the recommended daily intake for protein bars?

 Can a protein bar replace a main meal?